Shumla, Texas – Another Railroad Casualty

 Southern Pacific silver-spike-ceremony

-After World War II, a gas station, store, and small motel were built on the south side of the tracks to service travelers along the highway.
-These continued to operate until the early 1970s and today are the only remaining remnants of this old town, except for the creatures and critters of the desert.
-There is nothing left of the original townsite, located about 100 yards northwest of these old buildings, on the other side of the tracks.
+The road stop store and cabins continued to operate until the early 1970s and today are the only remaining remnants of this old town, except for the creatures and critters of the desert.
+Nothing is left of the original townsite, located about 100 yards northwest of these old buildings on the other side of the tracks.
 The old depot was long ago moved to a private ranch about a mile west of Shumla and is now used as a barn.
 The original foreman’s house was also moved.

 An old building in Shuma, Texas by Kathy Alexander.